 The rarest types of mesothelioma affect the heart (pericardial mesothelioma) and testicles (testicular mesothelioma).
-Average survival for pericardial mesothelioma is around six to 10 months.
+Median survival for pericardial mesothelioma is around six to 10 months.
 People with testicular mesothelioma live at least two years on average.

 Historically, men experienced more occupational exposure to asbestos than women.
 Because of their increased exposure, men are four times more likely to develop mesothelioma than women.
 Studies show that women with epithelial mesothelioma tend to live longer than men do.
 Researchers are not sure why women have better life expectancies.

 Some cells and biomarkers found in the blood appear to have an impact on life expectancy.
 Several studies report that thrombocytosis (high blood platelet count) and leukocytosis (high white blood cell count) prior to surgery are associated with shorter life expectancy.
-Biomarkers such as COX-2, antigen p27, MIB-1, VEGF and glycoprotein 90K may have an effect on life expectancy.
+Biomarkers COX-2, antigen p27, MIB-1, VEGF and glycoprotein 90K may have an effect on life expectancy.
 Your doctor can explain your blood test results and how they may affect your expected survival.

 View our resources for patients and familiesGet Help Today